Apartments in 94709

 Rent Prices in Berkeley and Surrounding Areas

-Rent prices have increased in Berkeley over the last month.
+Rent prices have decreased in Berkeley over the last month.
 But how have the surrounding areas fared when it comes to the recent volatility in apartment prices?
 Rent prices in 4 of the Berkeley suburbs increased last month.
 On the other hand, 3 local areas experienced a decrease in the price of a one-bedroom apartment.

 More key findings include: